 Since her start in Duck TV in 2018, she has produced two highly-acclaimed and award-winning series, Standards, and PotterGirl, which premiered on Eugene public access and was also screened to over 150 students biweekly.

 Her skills and professional attitude caught the eye of the marketing department at the Children’s Miracle Network in Springfield, Oregon.
 Since then she has managed the foundation’s social media presence as a marketing and multimedia intern.
-Peyton facilitated the INFINITI Coaches’ Charity Challenge, a March Madness inspired competition and worked with the University of Oregon men’s basketball marketing department and CMN to post content on the local CMN hospital’s social media handles and website to motivate participants to vote for UO’s Coach Dana Altman and potentially win up to $100,000 for Children’s Miracle Network Hospitals.
+Peyton facilitated the INFINITI Coaches’ Charity Challenge, a March Madness inspired competition and worked with the Marketing Department of University of Oregon Men’s Basketball and CMN to post content on the local CMN hospital’s social media handles and website to motivate participants to vote for UO’s Coach Dana Altman and potentially win up to $100,000 for Children’s Miracle Network Hospitals.

 Her love for digital video production started in high school as a broadcast reporter and videographer for the Mustang Morning News.
 She wrote, filmed and edited dozens of news briefs and news packages to be aired on the show that streamed not only to the school but all the way to New Zealand.
 Some celebrities she has interviewed include frontman Jim Lindberg from Pennywise and famous artist John Van Hamersveld, widely known for being the photographer and designer of the iconic Endless Summer movie poster.